openvenues/libpostal/README.md

 ./configure --datadir=[...some dir with a few GB of space...] make sudo make install

+# On Linux it's probably a good idea to run
+sudo ldconfig
 ```

 To install via Python, you should first install the C library and then run: